indigo-dc/ansible-role-jupyterhub/README.md

 	# Set the Spawner to use.
 Currently suported: local, kubernetes
 	jupyterhub_spawner: local
-	# Volumes to mount to the container
-	# Do not remove this one.
-	volumes: ["/etc/jupyterhub_config.py:/jupyterhub_config.py"]
 	# Add users for local spawner
 	# password is encrypted as expected in useradd command
 	users: